 - A dual agent will usually have more information about the property than an agent acting solely for the buyer would.
 The dual agent, when working with the seller, acquires information about the property, which the agent can share with the buyer.
-In many instances, this will alleviate the need for the buyer’s agent to continually contact the seller’s agent to obtain responses to questions about the property’s condition, again expediting the transaction.
+This can alleviate the need for the buyer’s agent to continually contact the seller’s agent to obtain responses to questions about the property’s condition, again expediting the transaction.

-- A dual agent may agree to a reduced commission because the dual agent is getting paid for acting on behalf of each party.
+- A dual agent might agree to a reduced commission.
+That's because the dual agent is getting paid for acting on behalf of each party.

 - Dual agency within one brokerage office can ease communications.
 In a situation where both the seller’s agent and the buyer’s agent work for the same real estate brokerage firm but the buyer and the seller work with different agents, the two agents can efficiently negotiate, communicate, and leverage their preexisting relationship while separately advancing the interests of their separate clients.

 Cons of Using A Dual Agent